-Freedom of the Press in Germany In Europe average
+Freedom of the Press in Germany

 From a global point of view freedom of the press in Germany ranks way up there at the top.
 On a European level, however, countries like Finland, The Netherlands and Norway have taken the lead.

 Freedom of the press embraces so much - it is a human right, enshrined in Article 19 of the UN Universal Declaration of Human Rights.
 Freedom of the press ensures the journalistic freedom to report on events, and also the freedom of every individual to obtain information from independent sources.
 Every year since 2002 Reporters Sans Frontières (Reporters Without Borders), a France-based international non-governmental organization, has tried to quantify how much freedom of the press prevails in the countries of the world.